 \subsection{Caustic solitary density waves in the strongly coupled Coulomb charges in Paul trap}

-The solitary density waves appear in the long range structure of charged dust particles (see Fig.~\ref{Stable_structure} (a) and \ref{Stable_structure1} (a)), when the a.c. voltage supplied to the trap electrodes rises up to 5.1 kV \cite{Syr19a}.
-In such case the density waves chaotically propagate along the trap axis in different directions.
+Solitary density waves appear in the long range structure of charged dust particles (see Fig.~\ref{Stable_structure} (a) and \ref{Stable_structure1} (a)), when the a.c. voltage supplied to the trap electrodes rises up to $5.1$ kV \cite{Syr19b}.
+In such case density waves chaotically propagate along the trap axis in different directions.

-Fig.~\ref{Stable_structure1} (b) presents the upper part of the axillary symmetric solitary density hump (wave), with its external upper bound approximated by the smooth line.
-Similar accumulations of particles have been considered in \cite{Arno92}.
-Following the basic ideas revealed in \cite{Arno92} we will consider the physical reason which leads to the occurrence of density waves in experiments and simulations \cite{Syr19a}.
-To achieve such step we will briefly remind the results of density wave simulation.
+Fig.~\ref{Stable_structure1} (b) presents the upper part of the axillary symmetric solitary density hump (wave) with its external upper bound approximated by a smooth line.
+Similar accumulations of particles are investigated in \cite{Arno92}.
+Following the basic ideas presented in \cite{Arno92}, we explain the physical reason which leads to the occurrence of density waves in experiments and simulations \cite{Syr19b}.
+To achieve such step we briefly remind the results of density wave simulation.
 As mentioned before, at $t = 1.9$ (Fig.~\ref{figC}(a)) the initial cosine distribution of the particle density of each {\em sort} of particles changes into a space homogeneous one, but nonuniform in the velocity distribution.
-The field $v\left( x \right)$ at time $t = 1.9$ can be considered as the initial velocity distribution of the particles that are uniformly distributed along the trap axis.
+The field $v\left( x \right)$ at time $t = 1.9$ can be considered as an initial velocity distribution of particles that are uniformly distributed along the trap axis.

-When the particles begin to move, starting from a certain moment in time faster particles begin to leave the slower ones behind.
+When the particles begin to move, starting from a certain moment in time faster particles begin to leave slower ones behind.
 Thus, the initially uniform space distribution (density) of particles changes with time.
-So, deviations from stability in the initial velocity distribution lead to the accumulation of particles as illustrated in Fig.~\ref {figC} (b) and (c) (density peaks are analogues of traffic congestion).
-If the density profile in this accumulations can be described by a dependence proportional to $\epsilon^{-1/2}$ ($\epsilon$ is the distance from the top of the density hump), we can identify the observed density humps as the {\em caustics} \cite{Arno92}.
+So, deviations from stability in the initial velocity distribution lead to accumulation of particles, as illustrated in Fig.~\ref {figC} (b) and (c) (density peaks are analogues of traffic congestion).
+If the density profile in these accumulations can be described by a dependence proportional to $\epsilon^{-1/2}$ ($\epsilon$ is the distance from the top of the density hump), we can identify the observed density humps as {\em caustics} \cite{Arno92}.